mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 # February 22nd, 2024
 Michelle:
-- Decided to try Scrapy
+- Decided to use Scrapy
 - Started to write a script to web scrape PEI's website
 - Realized that both PEI and Alberta did not use any HTML or Javascript forms (unable to detect the input boxes)
 - Started researching other ways to input Physician names